 The thinking is usually already there.
 A content system is what gives it velocity: shipping consistently, at volume, without burning people out.

-Content systems only matter if they change output.
-Here’s what that looks like.
+Content systems compound when they change output.
+Here is what that looks like.

 One unified content system running across 36 varsity sports: consistent standards, scalable workflows, measurable output.
 Built to operate at the speed of a nationally televised football broadcast while serving a women’s volleyball program with equal rigor.